Research has shown that smoking during pregnancy can cause health problems for both mothers and babies such as:

 Sudden Infant Death Syndrome (SIDS)

 Pregnancy is an optimal time for smoking cessation interventions because women who are pregnant are 1.8 times more likely to abstain from tobacco than when not pregnant.
 According to data from the Pregnancy Risk Assessment Monitoring System, of women who smoked 3 months before pregnancy, 45% quit during pregnancy.
-However, Among quitters during pregnancy 52% relapsed within 6 months after delivery.
+However, among quitters during pregnancy, 52% relapsed within 6 months after delivery.

 The goal of the Baby and Me - Tobacco Free Program is to reduce the number of low birth weight babies in Colorado by reducing the number of women who smoke during and after their pregnancy.

 Baby and Me Tobacco Free is a smoking cessation program that helps pregnant women quit smoking and stay quit after the delivery of their baby.
 Participants receive smoking cessation information at four prenatal education sessions and take a carbon monoxide breath test to verify smoking status.
-If a woman quits smoking before delivery, she is eligible to take a breath test monthly and receive $25 work of diapers each month up to one year as long as she stays quit.
-Participants have the option of enrolling one partner as a support person who is also eligible for $25 work of diapers each month as long as they stay quit.
+If a woman quits smoking before delivery, she is eligible to take a breath test monthly and receive $25 work of diapers or wipes each month up to one year as long as she stays quit.
+Participants have the option of enrolling one partner as a support person who is also eligible for $25 worth of diapers or wipes each month as long as they stay quit.